 Note:

-According to Figma, video can only be added to files in a paid education, professional, or organization team.
+According to Figma, videos can only be added to files in a paid education, professional, or organization team.
 Collaborators on free starter teams can edit the existing video in a file, but not upload a video to it.

 Read More

-How to Break Figma Video Size Limit?
+How to Break the Figma Video Size Limit?

 Method 1: Use MiniTool Video Converter

 The most straightforward approach to break the video size limit for Figma is to compress the video file.
 MiniTool Video Converter is a free Figma video compressor with no limit, with a simple-to-use interface.
-Once you enter its main interface, you will notice that it contains four features: video conversion, video downloading, video compression, and screen capture.
+Moreover, you can drag the slider from 100% to 10% and see the estimated file size.
+Plus, batch compression allows you to compress up to 5 videos at the same time.
+Here’s how to compress video for Figma uploading with this program.

-Step 1.
-Download and install MiniTool Video Converter
+1. Download and install MiniTool Video Converter

 Click on the button below to download MiniTool Video Converter and follow the prompts to install it on your PC.